u2789011/suiHackthon/README.md

 ### 4. MOD Reviews Task Sheet
 - Once the task sheet is submitted, it will be transferred to the MOD's address.
 The MOD can find the entrance to review the task sheet under the Published by me tab by clicking View Submitted Tasks.
-- [dApp Under Construction] In the window, the MOD can see all the task sheets related to the task, provide comments, and approve them (currently, the task sheet content can only be viewed on the blockchain explorer).
+- In the window, the MOD can see all the task sheets related to the task, provide comments, and approve them (currently, the task sheet content can only be viewed on the blockchain explorer).
-- [dApp Under Construction] If the MOD chooses not to approve the task sheet, it will be returned to the executor's wallet, where the user can complete the task and resubmit it.
+- If the MOD chooses not to approve the task sheet, it will be returned to the executor's wallet, where the user can complete the task and resubmit it.
 <br>

 ![image](https://github.com/u2789011/suiHackthon/assets/153002627/d0b1fe03-2b0f-420a-b40d-9e6fb41e5376)